jendbermejo/docker-demo/README.md

 ## Introduction

 These instructions will get you a copy of the project up and running on your local machine.
-Be sure to follow the installation and deployment guide to make this application up and running on your local.

-A Jenkins server running on docker will be installed locally.
-From Jenkins, a Pipeline will be created to pull the source codes from the Github repo and run the rest of the stages in the pipeline.
-The application will be deployed on docker machines with VirtualBox drive.
+First a Jenkins server running on docker will be installed locally.
+Scripted Jenkins Pipeline will be created to pull the source codes from the Github repo and execute the rest of the stages in the Jenkinsfile.

-Application will run on cluster (1 manager / 1 worker) via Docker Swarm.
-However you can add more worker nodes by simply creating more docker machines.
-The swarm cluster initialization will be done automatically by Jenkins thru the Pipeline.
+Jenkins will automatically deploy the application into a docker swarm cluster.
+Swarm cluster will be initialized by Jenkins on the Build Stage.
+As of the moment, I have 2 swarm nodes (1 manager / 1 worker) enrolled in my cluster.
+However you can add more worker nodes or manager by simply creating more docker machines.

+Docker machines are created locally with VirtualBox driver.

+Be sure to follow the installation and deployment guide to make this application up and running on your local setup.

 ## Prerequisites